 The Paducah Dog Park is open seven days a week during the normal hours for Stuart Nelson Park, 6 a.m. until 9 p.m.
 Immediately report any problems to the Parks & Recreation Office at 270-444-8508 or email@example.com.
 The rules are as follows:

-The Paducah Parks & Recreation Department hosted a public meeting April 26, 2018, to view the future plans for the Paducah Dog Park.
-Approximately 40 people attended and provided feedback on the upcoming enhancements which will be completed in phases.
+The Paducah Parks & Recreation Department hosted a public meeting April 26, 2018, to view the plans for Paducah Dog Park improvements.
+Approximately 40 people attended and provided feedback on the enhancements which will be completed in phases.

-The enhancements will be funded in part by the $10,000 Bark for Your Park grant through PetSafe® that the City received last August.
+The enhancements will be funded in part by the $10,000 Bark for Your Park grant through PetSafe® that the City received in August 2017.
 Paducah is one of 25 cities receiving the grant to implement irrigation and improve drainage and erosion issues at the Park.
 PetSafe® received 215 competitive applications.

-The first phase will include drainage and irrigation improvements and new turf grass over the newly irrigated section.
-Plus, the entrances to the dog parks sections will be improved and made accessible by providing concrete pads or pavers, and concrete pads will be placed in the water fountain areas.
-Additional phases would include new benches, parking areas, walkways, and a dog obstacle course/agility area.
+The first phase was completed from August through November 2018 with drainage and irrigation improvements and new turf grass over the newly irrigated section.
+Plus, the entrances to the dog parks sections were made accessible by providing concrete pads or pavers, and concrete pads were placed in the water fountain areas.
+The next phase would include new benches, parking areas, walkways, and a dog obstacle course/agility area.

 Pictured is a rendering of the phases.
 The brown squiggly area is the proposed agility area (Phase II).
 The blue arrows show the drainage flow pattern.
-The green area with circles depicts the region that will be irrigated with new turf grass (Phase I).
+The green area with circles depicts the region that was irrigated with new turf grass (Phase I).